 Britney: She said homeowners.

-Britney: There is another question and it’s from Steve and he’s wondering whether hot post markets will profile his property?
+Britney: There is another question and it’s from Steve.
+He’s wondering whether hot post markets will profile his property.

-Britney: Hopefully this helps answer some of your questions everyone.
-I don’t see any more questions at this time but we did have one question asked about the topic of the presentation, we have included this in webinar toolbar, but I can also send the pdf and a follow-up email as well.
+Britney: Hopefully this helps answer some of your questions, everyone.
+I don’t see any more questions at this time but we did have one question asked about the topic of the presentation.
+We have included this in the webinar toolbar, but I can also send the PDF and a follow-up email as well.
 If any other additional questions come through please refer to the email firstname.lastname@example.org.
-Myself, and the education team will make sure that you can get help for your questions.
+Myself and the education team will make sure that you can get help for your questions.
 But thank you all for the time and your questions, and for coming online to attend the event, and I will also give a big thank you to our presenter Zac for sharing his knowledge and expertise with our community.
-So thank you all for attending the event today please don’t forget to fill out that survey that comes up after this webinar and hope you all have a great day.
+So thank you all for attending the event today.
+Please don’t forget to fill out that survey that comes up after this webinar, and I hope you all have a great day.